matt4biz/oak/README.md

 If neither `-e` nor `-f` is present (the former takes precedence), oak starts an interactive REPL.
 Exit with "bye" or type ctrl-D; the latter will not save any state.

 If the display or angular modes are set from the command line, these values override the options in `.oak.yml` (see below) or in any stored machine image loaded with `-i`.

+Demo mode ignores all command line options except `-f` (which must be set) as well as any local configuration in `.oak.yml`.

 ## History
 The REPL stores up to 50 lines of command history in `$HOME/.oakhist` which is available to your next session (through the normal operations at the prompt, e.g., up-arrow).